Home

 2. Salicylates are so common, found in many foods, medicines, herbs and botanicals.

-3. Many ingredients in personal care products contain salicylates but are not labeled as such.
+3. Many ingredients in personal care products contain salicylates but are not clearly labeled as such.

 Many ingredients in personal care products or medicines contain salicylates even though the word 'salicylate' is not on the label.